Our Programs

 SNAP(Spay/Neuter Assistance Program)

 Adopt-A-Pet is committed to helping reduce the number of animals entering overcrowded shelters each year.
-Sadly, close to one million animals die in shelters due to overcrowding.
 These animals are often the babies of family pets, even purebreds.
 Spay/Neuter is the only permanent birth control for dogs and cats.
 It is healthier and safer for your pets.
 This is why we implemented programs to help.

 Adopt-A-Pet began a subsidized spay/neuter program in 2008.
-The program has been extremely helpful and helped fix more than 12,000 animals.
+The program has helped fix more than 15,000 animals.
 SNAP (Spay/Neuter Assistance Program) is designed to help people in our community who want to do what is healthy for their furry companion; however, are not able to afford it.
 The individuals pay a greatly reduced fee for the spay/neuter, rabies vaccine, heartworm or FIV/FELV testing, etc. Our veterinarians are experienced vets who want to help.
 People using this program receive quality care at a lower cost.
 If you are interested in this program, please fill out this application.

 There are several benefits to the SNAP program: